chaconnewu/awesome-augmented/original_awesomes/awesome-go.md

 * [Golf](https://github.com/dinever/golf) - Golf is a fast, simple and lightweight micro-web framework for Go.
 It comes with powerful features and has no dependencies other than the Go Standard Library.
 * [golongpoll](https://github.com/jcuga/golongpoll) - HTTP longpoll server library that makes web pub-sub simple.
 * [Gondola](https://github.com/rainycape/gondola) - The web framework for writing faster sites, faster
+* [gongular](https://github.com/mustafaakin/gongular) - A fast Go web framework with input mapping/validation and (DI) Dependency Injection
 * [goose](https://github.com/ian-kent/goose) - Server Sent Events in Go
 * [Gorilla](https://github.com/gorilla/) - Gorilla is a web toolkit for the Go programming language.
 * [httprouter](https://github.com/julienschmidt/httprouter) - A high performance router.
 Use this and the standard http handlers to form a very high performance web framework.
 * [httptreemux](https://github.com/dimfeld/httptreemux) - High-speed, flexible tree-based HTTP router for Go.
 Inspiration from httprouter.
-* [Iris](https://kataras.github.io/iris) - A very minimal but flexible and high-performance golang web application framework, providing a robust set of features for building web applications.
+* [Iris](https://github.com/kataras/iris) - A very minimal but flexible and high-performance golang web application framework, providing a robust set of features for building web applications.
 * [lars](https://github.com/go-playground/lars) - Is a lightweight, fast and extensible zero allocation HTTP router for Go used to create customizable frameworks.
 * [Macaron](https://github.com/go-macaron/macaron) - Macaron is a high productive and modular design web framework in Go.
 * [mango](https://github.com/paulbellamy/mango) - Mango is a modular web-application framework for Go, inspired by Rack, and PEP333.